Canso, Nova Scotia: Canso Islands

 Canso Harbour is protected by the Canso Islands, a small archipelago lying immediately north and east of the mainland, with Durells Island (named after Philip Durell), Piscataqui Island, George Island, and Grassy Island being the largest.

-The islands were designated a National Historic Site of Canada in 1925 due to their role as an important fishing base for the French in the 16th century and the British during the 18th century, and as the staging point for the 1745 expedition against Louisbourg.
+The islands were designated a National Historic Site of Canada in 1925 due to their role as an important fishing base for French in the 16th century and the British during the 18th century, and as the staging point for the 1745 expedition against Louisbourg.
 "Grassy Island Fort", the remains of early 18th-century British fortifications (a 1720 redoubt, 1723–24 fort, and a 1745 blockhouse) on Grassy Island, was also individually designated as a National Historic Site in 1962.

 History

+The Mi'kmaq are known to have had seasonal camps in the area, with archeological finds dating to 400AD.

 Since the 16th century, Canso has been a strategically important fishery base.
 It is said that the harbour of Canso was frequented by European fur traders and fishermen within a dozen years of the arrival of Columbus in America, and an attempt at settlement was made here as early as 1518.

-Acadian Governor Isaac de Razilly built a fortified post, Fort Ste.
-Marie de Grace, in 1632 at La Hève (now LaHave) with Nicholas Le Creux du Breuil as lieutenant.
-Upon Razilly's death in 1635, the new Governor Charles de Menou d'Aulnay moved the Acadians from La Hève to Habitation de Port-Royal, 7 km from Port Royal, which had been given up by the Scottish also in 1632.
+The area was used as a fishing settlement by the French fishery based at present-day Guysborough intermittently from 1632-1718.

-Raid on Canso (1718) – The Squirrel Affair
+The Squirrel Affair

-Shortly after Cyprian Southack established himself at Shelburne, Nova Scotia (1715), the Mi'kmaq raided the station and burned it to the ground.
+Shortly after Cyprian Southack established himself at Shelburne, Nova Scotia in 1715, the Mi'kmaq raided the station and burned it to the ground.
 In response, on September 17–24, 1718, Southack led a raid on Canso and Chedabucto (present-day community of Guysborough) in what became known as the Squirrel Affair.
-Southack laid siege for three days to Fort St. Louis at Chedabucto, which was defended primarily by Acadians.
-There were approximately 300 Acadians in the area.
+Leading HMS Squirrel, Southack first destroyed the French fishery at Canso before laying siege to Fort St. Louis at Chedabucto, defended primarily by Acadians led by Bernard Lasonde.
+Fort St. Louis fell and the nearby village was destroyed.